Guide Speculative

 Don’t panic, don’t sell your current PC, and above all don’t rush out and buy hardware right now.
 If the game launches on consoles on November 19, 2026, the PC version probably won’t arrive until mid-2027 at the earliest.
 By then, the RTX 50xx series will be available, RTX 40xx prices will have dropped, and AMD may have launched its next generation.

-The best investment you can make today?
-A 1 or 2 TB NVMe SSD.
+The best investment you can make today: a 1 or 2 TB NVMe SSD.
 It’ll serve all your games, it won’t lose value, and it’ll save you from panic-buying on launch day.

 Share